Sayan-001/DeepFake-Audio-Recognition/README.md

 ## Model Specifications

 Size of model: **7.83 MB**

 No. of model parameters: **~1.8 M**

 ## Limitations

 The model is light-weight and trained on a small portion of the dataset.
 Hence its accuracy to unforeseen data is very limited.
-It is still a work in progress.
+It is still a work in progress, and hence, the size, data and features can be extended with time.

+## Deployment